-17. Further requests the High Commissioner to invite to the consultation Member States and all other stakeholders, including relevant United Nations bodies, agencies, funds and programmes, in particular the World Health Organization, the special procedures, in particular the Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, the Special Rapporteur on the rights of persons with disabilities and the Special Rapporteur on torture and other cruel, inhuman or degrading treatment or punishment, the treaty bodies, national human rights institutions and civil society, including persons with mental health conditions or psychosocial disabilities, in particular persons using mental health services, and their organizations;
+20. Further requests the High Commissioner to invite to the consultation Member States and all other stakeholders, including relevant United Nations bodies, agencies, funds and programmes, in particular the World Health Organization, special procedures, in particular the Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, the Special Rapporteur on the rights of persons with disabilities and the Special Rapporteur on torture and other cruel, inhuman or degrading treatment or punishment, treaty bodies, national human rights institutions and civil society,

+21. Also requests the High Commissioner to invite persons with mental health conditions or psychosocial disabilities, including persons using mental health services, and their organizations and ensure their active participation at the consultation, mindful of the central role they play and their historical exclusion from decision making processes;

-18. Requests the High Commissioner to prepare a report on the outcome of the consultation, to be presented to the Human Rights Council at its thirty-ninth session, in which he identifies strategies to promote human rights in mental health and to eliminate discrimination, stigma, violence, coercion and abuse in this regard, including through education and the training of all stakeholder groups;
+22. Requests the High Commissioner to prepare a report on the outcome of the consultation, to be presented the Human Rights Council at its forty-ninth session, in which it provides recommendations to States and all other relevant actors, including health professionals, on ways to harmonise and implement, as appropriate, laws, policies and practices related to mental health to the norms of the UN Convention of the Rights of Persons with Disabilities;

-19. Decides to remain seized of the matter.
+23. Decides to remain seized of the matter.

-39th meeting 28 September 2017

-[Adopted without a vote.]